ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 # Cheat Sheet Tech Lead

-A team Lead is not about being on the top in term of hierarchy, but at the front of the team,  like a leader of adventure, when there is a blocker, you need to jump in and unblock the, and direct the team to the right direction.
+> A team Lead is not about being on the top in term of hierarchy, but at the front of the team,  like a leader of adventure, when there is a blocker, you need to jump in and unblock the, and direct the team to the right direction.

+> Act as a shepherd, looking after the team and steer them loosely in the right direction, rather than enforcing all my idea.
+> -- Jon Pither, Talking With Tech Leads

-It's not about the end goal, it is all about the journey, just enjoy the day.
+It's not about the end goal, it is all about the journey, so enjoy the day.

 Tech Lead brings value by